mrxz/aframe-typescript-site/docs/roadmap/index.md

 ## Past releases
-For past releases, including detailed list of changes, see the [Changelog](changelog).
+For past releases, including detailed list of changes, see the [Changelog](../changelog.md).

-[changelog]: ./changelog.md

 <style>
     .md-content ul > li {